How do we calculate the remaining distance displayed in the app dashboard?

 Ride mode - If you own a Cowboy 4 (ST) or later, you can change your motor assistance level in your ride settings.
 You'll consume around 25% less battery when switching from Adaptive to Eco.

 Weight - The more load your bike has to carry (weight of the rider, additional accessories mounted, packages transported, etc), the faster your battery will drain.

 Tyres - An under-inflated tyre will have a higher contact surface with the ground, leading to more drag and less range.
-Make sure to keep your tires inflated at the recommended pressure (up to 5 bar for Cowboy 1, up to 4 bar for Cowboy 2, up to 3 bar for Cowboy 3).
+Make sure to keep your tires inflated at the recommended pressure (up to 5 bar for Cowboy 1, up to 4 bar for Cowboy 2, up to 3 bar for Cowboy 3 and up to 2.5 bar for Cowboy 4 (ST)).
 Be aware that replacing your tyres with tyres from another brand can also negatively impact your range.